-Now a common thought or goal setting process here may be to randomly choose an arbitrary number of weight to lose, say 10lbs, and setting a time limit to achieving it, such as 8-12 weeks.
+Now a common thought or goal-setting process here may be to randomly choose an amount of weight to lose, say 10lbs, and setting a time limit to achieving it, such as 8-12 weeks.

 You then may just call it a day on your goal setting exercise and pat yourself on the back for setting a measurable goal.